webbers/wquerybuilder/README.md

 [![Build Status](https://travis-ci.org/webbers/wquerybuilder.svg?branch=master)](https://travis-ci.org/webbers/wquerybuilder)
 # WQueryBuilder
-A good alternative to create SQL strings using a browser
+A good alternative to create SQL strings using a browser, you can see a demo here: [DEMO](http://renanborges.com/wquerybuilder/demo/)

 ## Features